aerni/statamic-assets-cache-bug/README.md

 The asset container contents are cached in the `all()` method of the `AssetContainerContents` class.
 When running a queue, this cache is used on subsequent calls to the method.

-Now when an asset is saved, its path is added to the cached container contents in the `save()` method of the `AssetRepository` class.
+Now when an asset is saved in the `save()` method of the `AssetRepository` class, its path is added to the cached container contents.
+But when the `save()` method on the `AssetContainerContents` is called, the cached instance doesn't include the newly added path.

 ## How to fix it